tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/grammar-of-graphics-ggplot2.md

 <img src = "../img/ggplotexample4.png" width="450">
 </p>

-*Explanation*: By applying `scale_color_brewer(type = "qual")`, we introduce a qualitative color palette from the Color Brewer tool, which is particularly effective for distinguishing categories (in this case, different manufacturers).
-The `theme_minimal()` function is then used to apply a minimalistic theme to the plot.
-This theme reduces visual clutter, emphasizing the data points and making the plot cleaner and more readable.

-Overall, these refinements enhance both the aesthetic appeal and interpretability of the plot, making it more engaging and informative for the viewer.
+*Explanation*: The use of `scale_color_brewer(type = "qual")` adds a qualitative palette from Color Brewer, ideal for differentiating categories like manufacturers.
+Following this, `theme_minimal()` creates a cleaner, less cluttered look, highlighting the data.
+These enhancements improve the plot's visual appeal and clarity, making it more engaging and easier to interpret.

 #### Example 5: Incorporating Facets for Multi-Dimensional Analysis
-Faceting allows for the creation of multiple, related plots grid-like based on the data's dimensions.
+Faceting in ggplot2 creates a grid of related plots, each representing a different slice of the data, allowing for an effective comparison across categorical variables.

 {{% codeblock %}}